 Yes, our fees are tax deductible in Canada.
 Receipts for income tax purposes will be issued, at year end, for fees paid for subjects completed within the current tax year, plus applicable taxes.

 How long do I have to complete my program?

-You have a maximum of two years to complete either the Natural Nutrition program or the Eldercare program.
+You have a maximum of two years to complete the Natural Nutrition program.
 An additional two months is allowed in which to prepare for and complete the final exam.
 Should you be unable to complete your program within two years, it is possible to arrange an extension (fee applies).
 Upgrading may be required before you can write the final exam.

 Is there anyone I can call if I am having difficulty with the course material?

 Yes, we have academic advisors on staff and they can be reached by phone, fax or e-mail during our regular office hours.
 In addition, once you register you will be invited to join our on-line discussion group where you may post questions and receive answers from other students, graduates and faculty.

 How well are CSNN's programs recognized?